bayewuibrahim25/Entertainment/planning.md

 ## *HTML Tags and CSS Techniques Used*
 ### *HTML Tags*
-1. <header> – Defines the top section containing the logo and navigation links
+-  <header> – Defines the top section containing the logo and navigation links
-2. <section> – Groups related content in the main area
+-  <section> – Groups related content in the main area
-3. <table> – Displays structured data (e.g., movie list)
+-  <table> – Displays structured data (e.g., movie list)
-4. <form> – Collects user input on the contact page
+-  <form> – Collects user input on the contact page

 ### *CSS Techniques*
-1. *Element, Class, and ID Selectors* – To style specific parts of the site
+-  *Element, Class, and ID Selectors* – To style specific parts of the site  -
-2. *Pseudo-classes* – Such as :hover for interactive navigation links
+-   *Pseudo-classes* – Such as :hover for interactive navigation links
-3. *Box Model and Flexbox* – To manage spacing and responsive layouts
+-   Box Model and Flexbox* – To manage spacing and responsive layouts
-4. *Media Queries* – To adjust layout for different screen sizes
+  -   edia Queries* – To adjust layout for different screen sizes

 ---